louisbichard/notes/Revision/Cryptography/exam-questions.md

 #Public Key Cryptography

 ###Explain how PGP/GnuPG works for sending an encrypted email.
 Explain how PGP combines the use of public key cryptography and symmetric cryptography.

+###Name two formats for digital signatures

+###Name three pieces of information that you feel are most important in a certificate, regardless of the format (if you can't decide which three are most important, name up to five) and briefly explain why you think they are imporant

 ###Name the two formats of digital certificates